Nivaura partners with banks, issuers, lawyers and other stakeholders to digitise and automate capital markets transactions.

 Find out how we can help you strip out layers of complexity to solve unsolvable challenges.

-Powered by Nivaura, Flow digitises and automates the debt capital markets issuance process.
+LSEG’s Flow platform, which is powered by Nivaura, digitises and automates the debt capital markets issuance process.

-Bringing together participants on a single digital platform hosted by London Stock Exchange, Flow uses machine-readable securities documentation to enable transaction parties to negotiate, execute and share data for MTN drawdowns efficiently and securely.
+Bringing together participants on a single digital platform hosted by the London Stock Exchange group, Flow uses machine-readable securities documentation to enable transaction parties to negotiate, execute and share data for MTN drawdowns efficiently and securely.

-Nivaura is working closely with LSEG to further enhance Flow, adding new functional and non-functional services, and advanced machine learning capability to further automate the securities issuance process.
+Nivaura is working closely with LSEG to enhance Flow, adding new functional and non-functional services and advanced machine learning capability to further automate the securities issuance process.